 NES ROM hacks and feminist discourse

 Earlier this month, Mike Mika made headlines for hacking the classic 8-bit game Donkey Kong so that the roles of Mario, the hero, and Pauline, the damsel-in-distress, were swapped.
 Mika implemented the game hack to allow his 3-year-old daughter to play the game as Pauline.
-Much of the media coverage compared this touching story to a similar one that circulated last year about another daddy-daughter team: “Super Dad” Mike Hoye, who edited The Legend of Zelda: Wind Waker to cast Link as a female rather than as a male, and his three-year-old daughter Maya.
+Much of the media coverage compared this touching story to a similar one that circulated last year about another daddy-daughter team: "Super Dad" Mike Hoye, who edited The Legend of Zelda: Wind Waker to cast Link as female, and his three-year-old daughter Maya.

 I am happy to see classic game hacking alive and well, and I am happy to see these interesting projects getting widespread coverage.
 I think these dads' projects are great.
 However, I find the some of the news media's coverage and the corresponding online discourse troubling.

 NPR stated that Mika's hack of Donkey Kong is not "the first time someone has done something like this, though the first time with such a classic game."
 If NPR means that this is the first time someone has hacked a classic game, then this, of course, is entirely false.
 NES ROM hacking—including the methods employed by Mika—are easily more than a decade old.
 And hundreds upon hundreds, if not thousands, of NES game hacks have been made in that time by both hobbyists and game piraters.
 But assuming that NPR meant that this was the first time that the gender of characters had been switched, or the first time that the rescuer had been replaced with the rescued, that too is false.
 How about the gender-hack of Paperboy to Papergirl, released ca. 2000?
 Or the incredibly unique damsel-turned-hero ROM Peach and Daisy: The Ultimate Quest, a Super Mario Bros.
 3 hack released in 1999?